Skip to main content

 Step 1: Enable embedding

 Enable embedding for your organization by going to Settings → Embedding → Enable full app embedding.
-Once enabled, you can copy your JWT secret from this page.
-The JWT secret is used to sign tokens that authenticate users into the embedded app.
+You’ll also need your JWT secret to sign tokens that authenticate users into the embedded app.
+You can find this at Settings → Security.

 Store your jwtSecret securely in your environment variables.
 Never expose it in client-side code.